-2. If you have not already done so, use the DatabaseClient object to create a com.marklogic.client.document.DocumentManager object of the appropriate subclass for the document format (XML, text, JSON, or binary).
+- 2. If you have not already done so, use the DatabaseClient object to create a com.marklogic.client.document.DocumentManager object of the appropriate subclass for the document format (XML, text, JSON, or binary). - a.
+In this example code, an XMLDocumentManager.

-3. Create a handle to receive the document's content.
-For information on handles and the wide variety of handle types, see "Using Handles for Input and Output" on page 28.
-This example uses a com.marklogic.client.io.DOMhandle object.
+- 3. Create a handle to receive the document's content.
+For information on handles and the wide variety of handle types, see "Using Handles for Input and Output" on page 27. - a.
+This example uses a com.marklogic.client.io.DOMHandle object.

-DOMHandle handle = new DOMHandle();
+DOMHandle handleXML = new DOMHandle();